caglardursun/intro_rust/README.md

 The main difference of Rust from the other languages.
 The performance comes from the idea of ownership & barrowing.
 Behind the `Safe Language` idea.

 ### defining_traits:
-Descripbes how to use traits on stuct and enums.
+Describes how to use traits on stuct and enums.

 ### generic_stuff:
 Describes how to use templates and introduction to metadata programming on Rust